-Ironman Coaching by Phil Mosley.
+Ironman training plans by Coach Phil Mosley.
 Coaching Editor of Triathlon Plus magazine and Ironman Certified Coach with 20 years experience.

 "Swim 2.4 miles, Cycle 112 miles, Run 26.2 miles.
 Brag for the rest of your life!”.

 Ironman is the ultimate challenge for triathletes.
 The sheer distances involved make it not only a physical challenge, but a mental and intellectual one too.
 It's such a tough event that any imperfections in your training, equipment and nutrition become magnified, so that they affect you tenfold towards the end.
 Sound like hell?
 It can be.